ranxiaoli/r-react-tmp/README.md

 ### R-REACT-Template
-to create a basic project
+this is simple js-react project